theupdateframework/taps/tap11.md

 If a POUF author wants their POUF to be publicly accessed and reviewed, it should be stored in a public location that can be accessed by other TUF implementers.
 In addition to storing the current POUF, the author may maintain old versions of the POUF to allow existing implementations to continue to refer to them.
-Old versions will have a unique version number in the header as described in {#pouf-format}, and may additionally be named according to the POUF version.
+Old versions will have a unique version number in the header as described in [POUF Format](#pouf-format), and may additionally be named according to the POUF version.
 For example a POUF repository may contain two documents, POUFNAME-1.md and POUFNAME-2.md, that contain version 1 and 2 of the POUF respectively.

 A link to a public POUF can be added to the TAP repository through the pull request process.